rhymezip/TerminalMessenger/README.md

    **Code Quality:** We strictly follow the "Zero-Knowledge" policy.
 Any contribution must ensure that the Tunnel Key never touches the server side.

 "The only way to keep a secret is to make sure no one else knows you have one."

+### ⚠️ Important (Tunnel Key Sync):

+For messages to be decrypted successfully, both users in the tunnel must enter the exact same "Tunnel Key".
+If the keys do not match, the messages will appear as encrypted (unreadable) junk text.
+Always share your T-Key through a secure channel before starting a session.

 ### ⚠️ Security Disclaimer